Arade River

 The Arade ([ɐˈɾaðɨ]) is a river located in the region of the Algarve, southern Portugal. the river's course takes it through the municipalities of Silves, Lagoa and Portimão.
+The river remains navigable from the breakwaters at Portimao to the town of Silves.
 The source of the river lies to the southwest of the Serra do Caldeirão mountain ridge, in a valley called Barranco do Pé do Coelho.
 The river has a total length of 46.6 mi, with its source being 481 m above sea level.
 The mouth of the river empties into the Atlantic Ocean between the city of Portimão and the freguesia of Ferragudo, in Lagoa Municipality.

 From the time of the Moors until the 19th century, the Arade was navigable up to as far as Silves about 12 km, where an important port used to exist, especially for the cork trade.
 Nowadays only small boats can go that far.

 Dams

 Part of the reason for the present low water flow (and subsequent silting up) of the river has been the erection of two dams in the middle reaches of the river—the Barragem (Dam) de Arade and above it the Barragem do Funcho.

+On 23 May 2023 on a peninsula near the Arade Dam which is near Silves and is about 50 km from where three year old Madeleine McCann was last seen in her bed at the Ocean Club in Praia da Luz on 3 May 2007 only days before her fourth birthday, Portuguese police along with German and British colleagues began a search of an area just over a 1 mi long for possible evidence in the disappearance of Madeleine McCann.
+Previously, a child's sock was found in the search area in 2008.
+Hans Christian Wolters of the German prosecutors office in Braunschweig with support from the Federal Criminal Police Office (BKA) requested the May 2023 search which is being coordinated by the deputy director of Polícia Judiciária's Northern Directorate.
+Christian Brückner (also known simply as "Christian B" under German privacy laws) was living in a VW camper van near Praia da Luz when Madeleine disappeared.
+Began in 2011, Operation Grange is the code name of the case involving the disappearance of Madeleine McCann.